William Butler Yeats (1865 — 1939) #

 For Yeats there was a subtle relation between the historical process and the creative arts.
 Great art, for him, was a tribute to the spirit of a great age.
 All great art originates in the tragedy of history.
 Thus the art produced in the antiquity of Greece and Rome, Byzantium, and in Renaissance Italy was great because it emanated from a period when tension was high and when the history of man was in the making.

-While Yeats sought his sources in the wider western origins, he also focused on his Irish heritage.
+While Yeats sought his sources in the wider western origins, he later focused on his Irish heritage.

 The Ireland of William Butler Yeats encompasses both dream and waking actuality.
 He does not see the life of everyday in allegorical terms; rather he passes from a phase of indulgence in what we broadly call ‘dreams’ to one in which his poetry was won from sharp and profound contemplation of actuality: